tpriddick/tpriddick/README.md

 ## About Me 🙋‍♂️

-I am a data scientist with a strong background in data engineering, statistical analysis, machine learning, and natural language processing.
+I am a data scientist with a strong background in data science, statistical analysis, machine learning, and natural language processing.
 As a co-founder of a data science consulting firm, I enjoy collaborating across teams to solve complex challenges and streamline data-driven workflows.
-I am skilled in Python, SQL, Power BI, and cloud platforms, with experience building and optimizing dashboards and predictive models.
+I am skilled in Python, R, SQL, and Power BI, with experience building and optimizing dashboards and predictive models.

 ---